 Where to stay in Belfast

 - Tara Lodge: This boutique property in Queen’s Quarter is one of the top ranked hotels in Belfast, thanks to its great location, free parking and clean rooms.
-Click here to book
+Click here for pricing

 - The Fitzwilliam Hotel Belfast: The grand lobby wows from the moment you walk into this elegant hotel, which boasts gorgeous, spacious suites with a luxe vibe.
 Some rooms have great city and mountain views, and guests rave about the service.
-Click here to book
+Click here for pricing

 How to get to Belfast